Sunanda (singer)

-Sunanda(സുനന്ദ) (சுனந்தா) is an Indian film playback singer, who predominantly works in Tamil cinema and Malayalam cinema.
+Sunanda(സുനന്ദ) (சுனந்தா) is an Indian film playback singer, who predominantly works in (Hindi Cinema)Tamil cinema and Malayalam cinema.
+Her Song Jeethega Wohi Jisme hai Dam, of movie Sangraam and Tumhein dekhen meri Aankhein of movie Rang are very popular ].
 She completed her pre-degree schooling in Kerala before moving to Chennai in 1983.
 She was trained in carnatic music.
 She was introduced to South Indian film music composer Ilaiyaraaja, who offered her the debut playback song for the movie Pudhumai Penn (1984 film).

 Career

 Prior to her break in Tamil playback singing, she had sung Carnatic songs and slokas for a Malayalam documentary.
 Her debut film song was a hit, and she went on to sing multiple hit songs in Tamil and Malayalam movies in 1980s and 1990s.
-She was not able to continue active playback singing for many years due to personal reasons.
+She was not able to continue active playback singing for many years for personal reasons.